An Iconic D.C. City Guide

-Our ultimate list of things to do this weekend has arrived; and we promise you’ll never need to sit around wondering who’s having fun without you ever again.
+Our city guide has arrived; and we promise you’ll never need to sit around wondering who’s having fun without you ever again.

-For tourists and weekend warriors alike, DC has so much more to offer than the political debates and iconic monuments the area is known for.
+For tourists and weekend warriors alike, D.C. has so much more to offer aside from the political debates and iconic monuments the area is known for.
 From swanky bars with some of the tastiest cocktails around, to an entire collection of free museums like the Smithsonian, and some of the most prestigious venues in American arts, Washington, DC has enough food, culture, and events to keep you entertained all weekend long.

 Impromptu Photos at the Botanic Gardens